Chief Compliance Officers: Role, Authority, and Strategic Importance

 Aligns operational practices with regulatory expectations

-When structured properly, the CCO function strengthens both resilience and credibility.
+When structured correctly, the CCO function strengthens resilience, credibility, and long-term governance maturity.

 What Is a Chief Compliance Officer?